How to Size Wire for a 100 Amp Subpanel: A Step-by-Step Guide

 Answering Your Core Question: What Size Wire for 100 Amp Service?

-For a typical 100 amp subpanel feeder, the standard answer for what size wire for 100 amp service is #3 AWG copper or #1 AWG aluminum.
-This is based on the 75°C column of the primary wire ampacity chart, NEC Table 310.16.
+For a typical 100 amp subpanel feeder, the common baseline conductor choices are #3 AWG copper or #1 AWG aluminum based on the 75°C ampacity values in NEC Table 310.16, but these are baseline values before applying correction and adjustment factors.
 However, this is not a one-size-fits-all answer.
 The correct 100 amp wire size depends on crucial factors including the conductor’s temperature rating (e.g., THHN), ambient temperature, and the number of current-carrying conductors in a raceway.
 A proper wire size computation is mandatory for a safe and code-compliant installation.
 You must always consult the National Electrical Code (NEC), specifically NEC 310.16, and apply all necessary adjustment and correction factors to determine the final 100 amp sub panel wire size.
 Incorrect sizing can lead to overheating, equipment damage, and significant safety hazards.

 Understanding the Fundamentals of Wire Sizing